abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

 **Summary:** Kubernetes makes heavy use of labels and selectors in near every aspect of it.
-You should now be familiar with both labels and selectors via `kubectl`.
 The usage of selectors may seem limited from the cli, but the concept can be extended to when it is used with higher level resources and objects.

 ---